OpusTerra/meross2mqttv2/README.md

 # meross2mqtt v2

-Meross bridge for OpnHAB 2
+Meross MQTT bridge for OpenHAB 2

 Using excellent Python library MerossIot from albertogeniola https://github.com/albertogeniola/MerossIot

-and the script code from Meross: python library with mqtt frm daJoe Johannes R https://community.openhab.org/t/meross-python-library-with-mqtt/83362
+and the original script code from from daJoe Johannes R
+Meross: python library with mqtt https://community.openhab.org/t/meross-python-library-with-mqtt/83362

-Here is an upgraded version of the script that is using library MerossIot V 0.4
+Here is an upgraded version of the script using library MerossIot V 0.4 with async fucntions and Python3.9